How to help your children feel they belong after separation.

 ● A predictable mealtime or bedtime routine

-● Respectful rules and boundaries in a place where real life happens.
+● Respectful rules and boundaries in a place where real life happens - homework, chores and screen time limits.

 Small, repeated moments of connection help your child feel grounded and safe — feeling safe and secure is the foundation of belonging.